kwurst/CS-348/Syllabus.md

 >---New England Association of Schools and Colleges, Commission on Institutions of Higher Education, [Policy on Credits and Degrees](http://cihe.neasc.org/downloads/POLICIES/Pp111_PolicyOnCreditsAndDegrees.pdf)

 ## Prerequisites
 This course has a prerequisite of CS 343 – Software Construction, Design and Architecture.
 We will be looking at the process of planning and developing a large software project in a team, and so I expect you to have experienced developing software and working with others.
-You will be bringing your experiences in these situations, both good and bad, to our discussions of software process management, and your experiences will lead you to a better understanding why such processes are needed.
+You will be bringing your experiences in these situations, both good and bad, to our discussions of software process management, and your experiences will lead you to a better understanding of why such processes are needed.

 CS 343 required EN 252 – Technical Writing.
 You should be able to write professionally.
 You should be able to write professional-quality reports, memos and documentation.